lynch829/pCT/README.md

 ## Run Test

-This branch is setup for running test on tardis-student2 workstation.
+This branch is setup for running test on tardis cluster.
 Folders should setup already, just need to Run
 ```shell
 make clean && make && make run
 ```